 According to his website, Senator Hawley believes social media is designed to exploit human psychology and brain physiology.
+So why does he want Congress to limit your time on social media?
 He claims the tech giants are doing everything they can to capture as much of our attention as possible and sell that time to advertisers.
 An example of this is a scrolling page.
 While we are trained from a young age that the end of a page is time to stop, social media pages go on and on, thus prompting us to continue to read.
 This results in the average time spent on social media of 2:08 hours per day.
-He believes tech giants exploit the science of addiction to manipulate users in ways that undermines their wellbeing.
+He believes tech giants exploit the science of addiction to manipulate users in ways that undermine their wellbeing.

 What does the SMART act bill propose?

 The Social Media Reduction Technology Act (SMART) act aims to:

 - Ban infinite scroll, autoplay, and other addictive features on social media.
 (Music is an exception.)

 - Require choice parity for consent.

 - Gives the Federal Trade Commission and Health & Human Services authority to ban other practices.

 - Give users the power to monitor and control their use time on social media.